johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## The Arduino Nano and the MCP2515 are being pushed to there limits and may not be the best hardware to use!

-- My goal is to present a selection of examples dedicated to just 1 MCU and 1 Type of Can module.
+- My goal is to present a selection of examples dedicated to the Arduino Nano and the MCP2515 module.
+- In the future you will see me looking at maybe the ESP32.
+- I will also colaberate with another MERG member to cover the Pi Pico versions.

 ----

 This repository is used to document my journey into using David's Arduino LCC library examples. [here](https://github.com/openlcb/OpenLCB_Single_Thread) Thanks to David Harris for making this possible for me.